petigura/CKS-Cool/README.md

    bin/run_ckscool.py create-gradient # stores results in analysis/ to do a fresh run, remove or move this directory
    ```

-   (This used to be done in a jupyter notebook)

-## Run gapfitting jupyter to generate gap fits.
+   Calling this will generate a bunch of other cached results

-## Create plots and build paper
+### Create plots and build paper

 run_ckscool.py build plot all
 run_ckscool.py build table all